haider-nawaz/weather_app/README.md

 ### Step 1:
 Make an account on https://www.weatherapi.com/ and get the API key.
-Similary get the API key from you Google Cloud Account (Note: Enable the following APIS : PLaces API, Geocoding API and Geolocating API)
+Similary get the API key from you Google Cloud Account (Note: Enable the following APIs on Google cloud : Places API, Geocoding API and Geolocating API)

 ### Step 2:
 Make an .env file in the root of your project.